Hackers breach Poly Network security and bag over $600 million

 “Since we believe that your action is white hat behaviour, we plan to offer you a $500,000 [reward] “

 was the exact message from the Network, according to Mr. White Hat.

 While Poly’s motives behind calling the hacker White Hat are clear, not all experts agree with the premise.
 For example, Katie Paxton-Fear, a white hat hacker herself and a lecturer at Manchester Metropolitan University found the comparison quite inaccurate.

 She commented that the hacking process for the benefit of security is fundamentally different from the Poly heist.
 The lecturer added that the essential rule is to “no harm.”
 Unfortunately, the crypto hacker didn’t follow that rule, putting users’ assets at risk.

 Moreover, the Poly Network’s offer of compensation also sparked controversy.
 Ms. Paxton-Fear called Poly’s move “paying off.”
 However, Charlie Steele, a former FBI and Department of Justice official was concerned about the illegality of Poly’s actions.

-“Private companies have no authority to promise immunity from criminal prosecution,”he commented, citing the $500,000 offer.
+“Private companies have no authority to promise immunity from criminal prosecution,”